 Miscellaneous

-Several other states have passed legislation creating similar retirement savings programs.
+A number of other states have passed legislation creating similar retirement savings programs.
 For instance, Oregon, California, and Connecticut have all launched programs similar to Illinois Secure Choice.
-For more information on state activity, visit the Georgetown University Center for Retirement Initiatives.
+For more information on state activity, visit the Georgetown University Center for Retirement Initiatives (https://cri.georgetown.edu/).

 Yes, a range of similar programs have been developed and used in a number of countries over the last two decades.
 These workplace-based programs are very popular with savers and are changing retirement outcomes in these countries.
-One program, called the National Employees Savings Trust (NEST), has been successfully implemented in the United Kingdom over the course of the last five years.
+One program, called the National Employees Savings Trust (NEST), has been successfully implemented in the United Kingdom.
 New Zealand also has a similar program.
 Oregon and California have already implemented workplace-based retirement programs.
 Illinois's program is modeled after these plans as well as successful large employer plans in the U.S.

 Illinois Secure Choice is designed to combine some of the features of employer plans and IRAs, making it easier to save by lowering the barriers that often keep people from saving.
-For example, to start an IRA on your own, you have to go find a financial institution that offers an IRA.
+For example, to start an IRA on your own, you have locate a financial institution that offers an IRA.
 This program, however, allows you to save at work into a program managed on your behalf.
 Enrollment is automatic, and contributions are made through payroll deductions.
-This program is also portable and can move with you from one job to the next.
+The account is also portable and can move with you from one job to the next.

 Customer service representatives are fully trained in all aspects of the program.
 The staff includes representatives with considerable training and expertise related to retirement plans.